d16-nichevo/alternity-initiative-tracker/readme.md

 # Alternity Initiative Tracker

-A tool to help [Alternity](http://www.sasquatchgamestudio.com/products/alternity/) players using the 8-Impulse Initiative system.
+A tool to help [Alternity](http://www.sasquatchgamestudio.com/products/alternity/) players using the 8-Impulse Iinitiative system.

 This tool is a simple web page.
-You can open in it any modern browser, either locally from your hard drive, or from a hosted location on the internet.
+You can open in it any modern browser, on any device, either locally from your hard drive or from a hosted location on the internet.

 Currently the tool requires internet access.
 Future versions may remove this requirement.